 By the 1940s, Jews were living in Ghettos and believed they were being moved to get a second chance and a new start.
 Each person was allowed to take a suitcase up to 25 kg, before boarding a train to an unknown destination.
-As many as 150 people were forced into a cattle car, with just one toilet, and no food or water; terrible when you consider that the length of the train journeys were between 4 to 10 days!
+As many as 150 people were forced into a cattle car, with just one toilet and no food or water; terrible when you consider that the length of the train journeys was between 4 to 10 days!

 Gas chambers at Auschwitz

 Arriving at Auschwitz, after a horrible ride, people were dirty and needed to clean up in the showers.
 The secret selection by the guards split the people into groups.
 Those considered unfit for work, including young children, pregnant women, and the elderly, were ordered to take showers.
 Unfortunately, these showers were actually gas chambers.
 Afterwards, their bodies were burned in crematory ovens.